PROMOTION – some strive for it in their career. Some progressively climb the career ladder in an orderly fashion whilst others jump the queue.

 The Chopper is about respect and status.
 It’s a cruising machine that needs to be ridden slow – one hand on the handlebar whilst the other hand holding a can of 7up.
 Recline and relax with this stress-free ride.

 The big dog makes a silent and clear statement – I’m at the top and I’m not moving.
-It’s telling the Boxer and Grifter that promotion does not exist in their lives – almost like pushing a drawing pin into their tyres.
+He’s telling the Boxer and Grifter that promotion does not exist in their career.
 The big dog is one ruthless MD.

 Once reality kicks in, the Boxer and Grifter bow in reverence when the MD shows up.
 Life becomes easier for them once they submit to the unique, superior model.